rvrsh3ll/node-tip-bot-twitter/README.md

 * **short_name** - short coin's name (eg. `Đ` or `DOGE`)
 * **full_name** - full coin's name (eg. `dogecoin`)

-## commands
-Here you can restrict some commands to work only on PM/channel.

-## messages
-Whatever the bot says.
-Supports expandable variables (eg. `%nick%` for bot's nick).
-By default all config vars from `rpc` section are available.

-# How does it work?
-Every nickname has it's own account in your wallet.
-When tipping or withdrawing, bot checks if user is registered and identified with NickServ.
-If so, he moves the money from one account to another, or when withdrawing, transfers coins to other wallet.

 # How to run it?
 Before running the bot, you have to be running your coin daemon with JSON-RPC API enabled.
 To enable, add this to your coin daemon configuration file (eg. `~/.dogecoin/dogecoin.conf`):
 ```ini